 The Company determined that GSK is a customer and has accounted for the agreement under ASC 606 Revenue from Contracts with Customers.
 The agreement is accounted for as a separate contract from the original GSK Collaboration and License Agreement.
-The Company has identified the following performance obligations under the agreement: (i) to take over sponsorship and complete the LTFU trial.
+The Company has identified the following performance obligations under the agreement: (i) to take over sponsorship and complete the IGNYTE trial and (ii) to take over sponsorship and complete the LTFU trial.